milonmaze/privacy-terms-observatory-beta/policies.google.com/privacy.md

 YouTube Kids
-Google Accounts Managed with Family Link, for Children under 13 (or applicable age in your country) Voice and Audio Collection from Children’s Features on the Google Assistant Other useful resources
+Google Accounts Managed with Family Link, for Children under 13 (or applicable age in your country) Voice and Audio Collection from Children’s Features on the Google Assistant

+If you’re a member of an organization that uses Google Workspace or Google Cloud Platform, learn how these services collect and use your personal information in the Google Cloud Privacy Notice.

+Other useful resources

 The following links highlight useful resources for you to learn more about our practices and privacy settings.